 You have no items in your shopping cart.

-Since someone is bound to ask, I still religiously use my Clarisonic cleansing brush, although I am about to treat myself to the budget-priced Sirius Sonic ($49 in the shop) for its additional large brush head that I find useful for body (especially my acne-prone cleavage and shoulders).
+Since someone is bound to ask, I still religiously use my Clarisonic cleansing brush, although I am about to treat myself to the budget-priced Sirius Sonic ($49) for its additional large brush head that I find useful for body (especially my acne-prone cleavage and shoulders).

 For daytime, I have a strong preference for light gels and serums, rather than creams.
 This may change as winter progresses, but for now, for me, facial creams are strictly for nighttime (see below).